rembrandtcosta/rembrandtcosta.github.io/about.markdown

 ---

 Hi, I am Rembrandt Costa.
-I am a software developer.
-Currently I am Computer Science undergraduate at Federal University of Campina Grande, Brazil.
+Software developer.
+Currently, I am a Computer Science undergraduate at Federal University of Campina Grande, Brazil.
 I am open to internship opportunities and other positions.
 I am very passionate about understanding deeply how things work and have an excellent ability to learn quickly.